Barry Shaw March 21, 2018

 Plaster is about three times as expensive as stucco, because of additional labor required and material costs as well.
 Stucco therefore becomes more cost effective and can also come ‘close’ to a plaster finish, depending on the proportion/type of sand that is specified into the mix.

 Another valuable ingredient to either a plaster or stucco mix, is an option for color.
 There are many different manufacturers that offer an array of different color add mixtures, that can compliment the architectural design and other exterior finish materials of the building.

 These color packets are typically designed as a 1-4 bag additive to the cement mix.
 The more packets added, the more ‘rich’ or prominent, the color of the building becomes.

-Since the color is now added to the final coat of the plaster or stucco finish, there is no need to paint the building; it already has the color selected for the end result design.
+Since the color is now added to the final coat of the plaster or stucco finish, there is no need to paint the building; it already has the color selected for the end result design, a paintless building.